Unreleased Madness album: Album cover design

 The band ran a competition in Issue XIV (14) of Nutty Boys for MIS members to design gatefold album cover.
 The issue stated: "The theme will be ghosts, hocus pocus, hubble bubble, forests and streams, witching hour, creatures of the night, etc." Entries were expected to be received by 13 October 1986.
 Some results were posted in Nutty Boys Issue 15 (titled 'The End'); although due to the band subsequently splitting up before Issue XIV was released no winner was chosen.

 In John Reed's book House of Fun: The Story of Madness, Madness sleeve designer Paul Clewley mentioned that the band had wished to "photographed sitting in front of a blazing fire in a large, dark and gloomy room.
 The only illumination was to be the flames with the shot being taken from the actual fireplace, looking through the flames out at the bands faces".
 He goes on to reveal "I think the idea was they were telling ghost stories to each other".

 Singles

-Issue XIV of Nutty Boys stated that "11th Hour", "Waiting For The Ghost Train", "Be Good Boy" and "Natural Act" were "being tipped at this very moment as potential singles (wow) for the summer release".
-As already mentioned, only "Waiting For The Ghost Train" was actually released.
+Issue XIV of Nutty Boys stated that "11th Hour", "Waiting for the Ghost Train", "Be Good Boy" and "Natural Act" were "being tipped at this very moment as potential singles (wow) for the summer release".
+As already mentioned, only "Waiting for the Ghost Train" was actually released.

 The Madness

 In 1988, four members of the band – Suggs, Chas Smash, Lee Thompson and Chris Foreman – continued under the name The Madness.
-They utilised several of the unreleased album's recorded demo tracks towards their own album and subsequent single releases.
+They used several of the unreleased album's recorded demo tracks towards their own album and subsequent single releases.
 The other tracks remain unreleased to this day in studio form, although some demos and live recordings have appeared on bootlegs as well as official single releases during the 1990s.
 After one self-titled album and two singles that failed to make the top 40, this band also split.